uNetworking/uWebSockets/README.md

 ### HTTP benchmarks
 ![](images/wrk_benchmark.png)

-*Experimental HTTP 1.1 benchmark using wrk.
-All servers are single threaded and serve a static page with no PHP, database queries or similar. µWS has experimental HTTP support in master but not in the latest release.*
+*HTTP 1.1 benchmark using wrk.
+All servers but Apache are single threaded and all serve a static page with no PHP, database queries or similar.
+Apache performance is estimated by dividing its multi-process performance by number of CPU cores.
+Sails.js performs like absolute garbage.*

 ## Built with µWS
 <div align="center"><img src="images/builtwithuws.png"/></div>